HydraTechnology/CustomGame/README.md

 Steps for Installing:

-Install Python
+Install Python,
-    Go to cmd and type pip install pypresence
-    Go to discord applications and create one
+    go to cmd and type pip install pypresence, go to discord applications and create one (https://discord.com/developers/applications).

 Create and Configure the Application: